QuentinRa/blog.quentinra.dev/programming/web/javascript/socket.io/index.md

 <div class="row row-cols-md-2"><div>

-[Socket.io](https://socket.io/) is a library that allow a server to do server-pull and server-push. **Server Push** means the server can send something to the client without the client being the one requesting it.
+[Socket.io](https://socket.io/) is a library that allows a server to do server-pull and server-push. **Server Push** means the server can send something to the client without the client requesting it.

 * [Documentation](https://socket.io/get-started/)
 * [Examples](https://github.com/socketio/socket.io/tree/main/examples)

-> Socket.io relies on websockets for Web Applications.
+> Socket.io relies on WebSockets for Web Applications.
 </div><div>

 It's useful to

-* 💐 Push a notification to the client
+* 💐 Push notifications to the client
-* ✨ Push a events to the client <small>(instead of querying the API periodically for updates, just listen for events=updates)</small>
+* ✨ Push events to the client <small>(instead of querying the API periodically for updates, just listen for new events)</small>
 * 🍹 Making chat applications

 Or more generally, making real-time applications.
 The server can push data to the client without being requested (**server push**).